nicholasmanzella/QuEP/README.md

 ### Comments

-* QuEP is not optimized algorithm-wise, so even with the Python multiprocessing package, high density probes (e.g. see densities used in `input.L30_35-40_055`) will take several hours to run on personal computers.
+* QuEP is not optimized algorithm-wise, so even with the Python multiprocessing package, high density probes (e.g. >1e6 particles ) will take several hours to run on personal computers.
-* Conversely, running low density probes (e.g. single electrons, densities used in `input.animation`) will take (slightly) longer with the multiprocessing version of the code than without it.
-You may want to switch to `version-1.0` for faster usage.

 * Because this is a numerical simulation, there is no exact way to verify if your output probe is "correct"!
 We can only decide whether what we see aligns with our physics intuition.

+* As noted before, there are limitations to the 3D probes feature as you will quickly run out of memory on both personal and supercomputers with high density probes
 ### Requirements
 This simulation uses Python 3.0, and requires the packages `h5py`, `importlib`, `numpy`, and `multiprocessing`.
 Plots require `matplotlib`.

 ### Contact
-Contact Marisa Petrusky (marisapetrusky[at]gmail.com) for questions about this code.
-Source code can be found at https://github.com/marisapetrusky/QuEP/
+Contact Nicholas Manzella (nick.manzella31[at]gmail.com) or Marisa Petrusky (marisapetrusky[at]gmail.com) for questions about this code.
+Source code can be found at https://github.com/SBU-PAG/QuEP/

+#### Theses
+For more information on this project, you can read our senior thesises here:

+Nick Manzella (Stony Brook University, 2022): https://1drv.ms/b/s!AkeL_dqkZf-PieYi7_ddYZSPNQklPg?e=ayKaUf Marisa Petrusky (Stony Brook University, 2021): https://www.researchgate.net/publication/351853356_Picturing_Plasma_Studying_the_Simulated_Transverse_Probing_of_Laser_Wakefield_Accelerators
+Audrey Farrell (Stony Brook University, 2020): Email Nick or Marisa for copy